 During the year the Company disposed of the portfolio of bank debt and has also disposed of the maturity of the carrying value of the Mezzanine portfolio.
 The investment in the Mezzanine portfolio and bank debt portfolio are now classified as an 'other' investments in line with management reporting.
 The Company disposed of the Listed Equity portfolio during the year ended 28 February 2015.

-4. Segment Information continued Segmental Profit/Loss
+Segmental Profit/Loss